snapshot-labs/snapshot-docs/space-handbook/voting-threshold.md

-## Voting Strategies
+## Voting strategies

-It is also possible to set a required threshold directly through a Voting Strategy.
+It is also possible to set a required threshold directly through a Voting strategy.

 {% hint style="warning" %}
-We highly recommend the first approach of using a Validation Strategy as it allows **higher flexibility and is easier to maintain** if the Voting Strategies are changed in the Space Settings.
+We highly recommend the first approach of using a Validation strategy as it allows **higher flexibility and is easier to maintain** if the Voting strategies are changed in the Space settings.
 {% endhint %}

 ### [b**alance-of-with-min**](https://snapshot.org/#/strategy/balance-of-with-min)&#x20;